akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 - Updated at (the product last updated date)

 ### Configure the columns
-Click on `Columns` on the right side of the grid to display the column selection window:
+Click `Columns` on the right side of the grid to display the column selection window:

 ![Configure the columns](../img/Products_Columns.png)